BitcoinDesign/Guide/guide/payments/overview.md

 # Transactions overview

 Bitcoin is a peer-to-peer push-payment system.
-This means that you are able to send, or *push*, bitcoin to any address at your will, at any time, without passing through a third party.
+This means that you can send, or *push*, bitcoin to any address at your will, at any time, without passing through a third party.

 This is radically different from the legacy financial system where it is often possible for others to *pull* and withdraw money from your account (utility companies, financial institutions, merchants etc.).
 When you make a payment it will pass through systems that might delay, control or block the payment.